Multitask Learning and Bandits via Robust Statistics: Introduction

-Existing work has proposed general \emph{multitask learning} approaches for such problems, which transfer knowledge across problem instances to improve learning.
-Unfortunately, existing bandit algorithms targeting the multitask learning setting do not provide better regret bounds --- i.e., they do not significantly improve performance compared to treating each bandit instance as its own independent problem.
-Indeed, in general, transfer or multitask learning cannot improve predictive accuracy without assuming some form of shared structure connecting the different problem instances --- intuitively, if the problem instances are unrelated, then learning in one instance cannot significantly improve learning in others \citep{hanneke2020no}.
-Our work bridges this gap by imposing a natural structure, motivated by real datasets; by designing an estimator that exploits this structure, we obtain improved regret bounds in the context dimension $d$.
+We build on the transfer and multitask learning literature~\citep{caruana1997multitask, pan2010survey}, which proposes general algorithms to transfer knowledge across problem instances to improve learning.
+Unfortunately, these algorithms typically do not improve parameter recovery bounds (ignoring constants) --- i.e., they do not significantly improve predictive performance compared to treating each learning task as its own independent problem.
+Indeed, in general, transfer or multitask learning cannot improve predictive accuracy without assuming some form of shared structure connecting the different problem instances --- intuitively, if the predictive tasks are unrelated, then learning in one task cannot significantly improve learning in others \citep{hanneke2020no}.
+Our work bridges this gap by imposing a natural shared structure --- \textit{sparse heterogeneity} --- motivated via real datasets.
+By designing a multitask estimator that efficiently exploits this structure, we obtain improved performance bounds in the context dimension $d$ for offline and online learning.

-In particular, each bandit instance $j$ is typically parameterized with a predictive parameter vector $\beta^j$ --- e.g., the parameters of a linear regression model predicting the reward of each arm as a function of the current context.
-The shared structure we consider is that the $\beta^j$ have sparse differences relative to one another.
-In particular, we assume that they have the form
+\paragraph{Sparse Heterogeneity.} Each problem instance (or, task) $j$ is parameterized with a predictive parameter vector $\beta^j$ --- e.g., the parameters of a linear regression model predicting the reward of each decision as a function of the observed features.
+Without loss of generality, we can write

-for some $\beta^\dagger$ representing the portion of the parameter vector that is ``shared'' across locally similar problem instances; then, $\delta^j$ is a problem-specific vector that represents the idiosyncratic biases specific to problem instance $j$.
-Then, we impose that the problem-specific bias $\delta^j$ is ``small'', capturing the notion that the problem instances are largely similar; such an assumption implies that the difference between two problem instances is (statistically) easier to learn than either problem instance by itself \citep{bastani2020predicting, pmlr-v139-xu21l}.
-More precisely, we assume that $\delta^j$ is \textit{sparse} --- i.e., only a few of its components are nonzero.
-This is often the case when some unknown underlying mechanism systematically affects a subset of the features, e.g., some hospitals under-diagnose certain conditions in claims data compared to others \citep[see][for illustrations on real datasets]{bastani2020predicting}.
+where $\beta^\dagger$ represents the portion of the parameter vector that is ``shared'' across similar tasks, and $\delta^j$ is the task-specific portion that represents idiosyncratic biases specific to task $j$.
+Sparse heterogeneity imposes that the task-specific bias $\delta^j$ is \textit{sparse} --- i.e., only a few of its components are nonzero~\citep[see, e.g.,][]{bastani2020predicting, xu2021group, tian2022transfer, li2023estimation}.
+Prior work has argued that this is the case when some (unknown) mechanism systematically affects a subset of the features, e.g., some hospitals under-diagnose certain conditions~\citep{bastani2020predicting}, or a domain change affects the meaning of a subset of words in natural language~\citep{xu2021group}.